 Here are some of the biggest benefits of immunizations.

-- Immunizations Prevent Other Kids from Getting Sick: Immunizations are a personal choice, but they’re also a public health issue—concerning the entire global population.
+Immunizations Prevent Other Kids from Getting Sick: Immunizations are a public health issue—concerning the entire global population.
 You may vaccinate your child, but if your kid’s classmate doesn’t get their shots then they could spread a disease and help it get stronger.
 The less opportunity we give diseases to spread, the better off we’ll be.

 Immunization Schedule for Kids in America